tango-controls/rfc/10/RequestReply.md

   * `StopPolling`:
     Stops polling for the whole process
   * `PolledDevice`:
-    Allow a client to know which device are polled
+    Allow a client to know which devices are polled
   * `DevPollStatus`:
-    Allow a client to precisely knows the polling status for a device.
+    Allow a client to precisely know the polling status for a device.

 * The Polling configuration defined by a Client SHALL be stored in database and applied upon a Device initialisation.